Skip to main content

 • A preview on the left side (PDFs render inline, images display directly, CSVs show as a table, and text files display their content).

-For file types that can't be previewed (like Word docs), you'll see a download button instead.
+For file types that can't be previewed (like Excel files), you'll see a download button instead.

 Downloading Documents